I Know Where I'm Going (folk song): Chorus

 The devil/dear knows who I'll marry Among traditional singers and "folk revivalists", the term in the fourth line is often pronounced “deil”, an old Scots version of “devil” (as in Robert Burns's “The Deil’s awa' wi' the Exciseman”), of which "dear" is likely a corruption.

 Notable recordings

 It was recorded by Burl Ives on 31 March 1941 for his debut album Okeh Presents the Wayfaring Stranger.

 It has also been recorded by Kathleen Ferrier, Julie Andrews, Odetta, The Weavers, The Fureys, The Clancy Brothers, Judy Collins, Barbara Dane, The Highwaymen, The Tarriers, The New Christy Minstrels, Harry Belafonte, Carolyn Hester, Richard Thompson and English singer Laura Wright.

 Pete Seeger sang the song to open Episode 16 of his Rainbow Quest television program, originally broadcast on 26 February 1966.

 The tune has also been used for a hymn or spiritual song, "I Know Why There's Music in the Quiet Summer Morning."

-The song's title was used as the film title for the 1945 British production I Know Where I'm Going! and the song is heard over the credits.